scubalaina/EMCG_code/README.md

 2) nog_annotation
 3) detect_viruses

-Cluster vOTUs can be done once virus-like SAGs are detected as above.
 Test dataset for vOTU clustering is unrelated to the test data from the above analyses for simplicity.